-The linear regulator eliminates the long start-up times associated with a conventional trickle charger by using an external NMOS to quickly charge the capacitor connected to the $V{CC}$ pin.
+The linear regulator eliminates the long start-up times associated with a conventional trickle charger by using an external NMOS to quickly charge the capacitor connected to the V{CC} pin.

-Note that a trickle charger usually requires a large capacitor to provide holdup for the $V{CC}$ pin while the converter attempts to start.
-The linear regulator in the LTC3705 can both charge the capacitor connected to the $V{CC}$ pin and provide primary-side gate-drive bias current.
-Therefore, with the linear regulator, the capacitor need only be large enough to cope with the ripple current from driving the top and bottom gates and holdup need not be considered.
+Note that a trickle charger usually requires a large capacitor to provide holdup for the V{CC} pin while the converter attempts to start.
+The linear regulator in the LTC3725 can both charge the capacitor connected to the V{CC} pin and provide primary-side gate-drive bias current.
+Therefore, with the linear regulator, the capacitor need only be large enough to cope with the ripple current from driving the gate of the primary FET and holdup need not be considered.

 The external NMOS for the linear regulator should be a standard 3V threshold type (i.e. not a logic level threshold).
-The rate of charge of $V{CC}$ from 0V to 8V is controlled by the LTC3705 to be approximately 45μs regardless of the size of the capacitor connected to the $V{CC}$ pin.
+The rate of charge of V{CC} from 0V to 8V is controlled by the LTC3725 to be approximately 45 μ s regardless of the size of the capacitor connected to the V{CC} pin.
 The charging current for this capacitor is approximately:

-$$l{\rm C} = \frac{8V}{45\mu \rm s} \rm C$$
+$$I_C = \frac{8V}{45\mu s}C$$